d2d-weizhi/focus-flow/README.md

 controls.
 - Start by using the included tailwindcss and standard HTML input and buttons.

-## (19 Apr, Sat) Today's progress & recap
+## Today's progress & recap

+**18th, Fri**:

-- Yesterday (18th, Fri), we have started laying out the contents of the app.
+- Started laying out the contents of the app.
-- We have centered our app's main container inside the `<body></body>` tag.
+- Centered our app's main container inside the `<body></body>` tag.
-- We have set the container's fixed width to 600px.
+- Set the container's fixed width to 600px.
-- We don't have to set the height because it will automatically wrap our contents.
+- Don't have to set the height because it will automatically wrap our contents.
-- We have made the app container a flex-column in order to achieve a top-down layout.
+- Made the app container a flex-column in order to achieve a top-down layout.
-- We also created a `<div />` tag as a separator between the contents for consistency.
+- Created a `<div />` tag as a separator between the contents for consistency.
-- We have added our circular progress bar and timer.
+- Added our circular progress bar and timer.
 I manually set the offset so I can visualize the progress bar in motion when the timer starts counting down.
-- I have replaced the buttons in the UI with KendoReact Buttons.
+- Replaced the buttons in the UI with KendoReact Buttons.
 - Identified potential issues/workarounds especially when we need to toggle the colour of the "Start/Pause/Resume" button.
 The `themeColor={''}` prop doesn't have an option for grey background.
 So we will need to cater for that in our coding logic later.
-- I've added the KendoReact Window control (part of the dialog library).
+- Added the KendoReact Window control (part of the dialog library).
-- I still need to replace the input field, perhaps use a NumericTextBox for entering and setting the minutes.
+- Still need to replace the input field, perhaps use a NumericTextBox for entering and setting the minutes.

+**19th, Sat**:

-- This morning (19th, Sat), we have begun exporting the Button control by KR into a separate FC that I've named `KRButton`.
+- Begun exporting the Button control by KR into a separate FC that I've named `KRButton`.
 This method of importing our control to the app worked.
-Now, I will continue to replace the rest of the Buttons on the UI.
+- Decided to move both `KRButton` and `KRNumericTextBox` into a consolidated file called `./components/FFComponents.tsx`.
+'FF' represents our project title "FocusFlow".
+- Learned something new this morning: using dynamic imports for the `KRWindow` component (wrapped around the KendoReact Window component).
+- UI rapid prototyping is completed.
+Next stage is to add the application logic.

 ## Features